 |3)|| The Office of Risk Management shall review the request and may utilize such means

-or actions deemed necessary in order to make a recommendation to the Vice President
+or actions deemed necessary in order to make a recommendation to the Associate Vice President, Treasury

 recommending against a finding that the suit or claim is University related, the Office

 of Risk Management shall allow the employee, agent, or student to present, in person

 or by legal counsel, the reasons he or she believes that the claim arises out of his